"A must-read for broadcasters." – Darcy Tannebaum, Senior Executive Producer, WSVN-TV (Miami)

 Any young journalist who reads it will see an immediate improvement in their writing.

-Jeff Butera is a three-time Emmy Award-winning journalist.
+Jeff Butera is a four-time Emmy Award-winning journalist.
 A summa cum laude graduate of the University of Florida, he has reported for stations across the country, including in Phoenix and Tampa.
 He is currently the primary news anchor at WZVN-TV (ABC) In Fort Myers, where his work earned him a coveted Murrow Award for Hard News Reporting.

 Ed Sardella is the original author of "Write Like You Talk."
 He published the first edition of "Write Like You Talk" in 1984, and continued writing updated editions until 2014.
 Ed also served for 30 years as primary news anchor at KUSA-TV (NBC) in Denver.